code-for-neighborhood-needs/make_name_flashcards/readme.md

 - This project is designed for compatibility with the [Anki](https://apps.ankiweb.net/) software.
 Download on your phone or laptop!
 - This project can *only* be used at https://colab.research.google.com/github/code-for-neighborhood-needs/make_name_flashcards/blob/main/main.ipynb

+## WARNING:
+- It may take more than 10 minutes to run the code.
+Due to the setup of Google Colabs, you will need to move the mouse or screen to keep Google Colabs from pausing due to inactivity.

 # Instructions:

 1. Go to https://directory.churchofjesuschrist.org/